Aley: Tourism

 Aley is a major tourist destination in Lebanon and the Middle East.
 Its location and climate made it a favorable venue for shopping and dining, especially for wealthy Arabs from Persian Gulf states.
 This resort city with its increasing number of tourists and visitors has become the most flourishing resort in Mount Lebanon, and thus has garnered its historical name as "The Bride of Summers".
 The "Souk Aley" is a relatively long historical boulevard lined with palm trees; there are numerous redroofed stone houses erected on the east side of the street while several street cafes, outdoor restaurants, and nightlife pubs occupy its western side.
 In addition to these, there are tens of antique shops and retail boutiques along the street, which forms the heart of Aley.
 Aley also hosts a well-known casino and many public swimming pools like the Piscine Aley, Country Club and Heritage.
 There's also many hotels like the Highland, Regent Palace and the Golden Tulip.
 There's also malls in Aley like the Aley Center and Aley Mall and many Lebanese and international restaurants.

-Moreover, the Balakin street (terras) is a fantastic observatory spot to overview a good part of the city all the way down to a triangular shape of Beirut and the Mediterranean Sea going up left to the 2600 meters high summit of Sanin Mountain.
+Moreover, the Balakin street (terras) is a observatory spot to overview a large part of the city all the way down to a triangular shape of Beirut and the Mediterranean Sea going up left to the 2600 meters high summit of Sanin Mountain.
 A panoramic view that can rarely be seen anywhere in the world.

 The city also hosts 3 artistic symposiums in Piscine and Ras el Jabal neighborhoods.
 These symposiums contain artistic sculptures performed in the beginning of the century by a big number of Lebanese and international artists that added a cultural charm to the beauty of Aley.

 In 1910 Aley received the founders of the American University of Beirut (AUB), they built castles and lived there for several years.
 During the 1960s several artists performed in the hotels and the casinos of Aley such as Umm Kulthum, Mohammed Abdel Wahab and Farid Al Atrash.

 Aley is the capital of the Aley District and it has 18 municipality members.
 In 2009 the municipality joined the Yasa in a safety program to reduce the rate of accidents.